Engineering Course Registration

 Tuition and financial aid

-- You are responsible for paying tuition for NC State DE course(s) yourself!
+- You are responsible for paying tuition for NC State DE course(s) yourself.
 This can be done in your MyPackPortal student account.
 UNCW will not pay it for you.
-IF you are getting financial aid from UNCW, UNCW will reimburse you for the tuition upon completion of some paperwork including, most importantly, the permission for transient study form above.
+IF you are receiving financial aid from UNCW, UNCW will reimburse you for the tuition upon completion of some paperwork including, most importantly, the permission for transient study form above as well as the transient study for financial aid form.
+Please print the "Transient Study Request for Financial Aid" form and bring it to Dr. Reamer's office.
+She is authorized to complete the bottom section on behalf of NC State.
 You cannot receive reimbursement before paying for the course so plan accordingly.
 Once you have been registered for a DE course, it is very important that you inform the Program Director if you are receiving financial aid.
 She will inform the UNCW Registrar of the number of credit hours that you are taking from NC State so they can be added to your credit hour total at UNCW to ensure full-time status (12 hours).

-- If you were dropped from a DE course and have a hold on your account due to nonpayment, please follow these instructions to have the hold removed so you can be re-enrolled:
+- If you were dropped from a DE course and have a hold on your account due to nonpayment or if you are a late registrant, please follow these instructions to have the hold removed so you can be re-enrolled:

 - Go to the NC State Cashier's Office website and follow the instructions found in the second paragraph.
 Then login to the MyPackPortal as instructed and pay your tuition.
 The amount due will NOT be displayed on the web page like a normal invoice.
 You will need to enter the amount due for the number of credit hours you are taking.
 If you have questions about the amount, please contact the Program Director.
 Once your payment has been accepted, you will receive an email in your NC State email account acknowledging payment and this email will include a confirmation number.